jibe-b/gatsby-source-baserow/README.md

 ### Columns without any values (yet)

-If you want to perform conditional logic based on data that may or may not be present in Airtable, but you do not yet have tabular data for the "may" case, you can update the `gatsby-source-airtable` section of `gatsby-config.js` to include sensible defaults for those fields so that they will be returned via your GraphQL calls:
+If you want to perform conditional logic based on data that may or may not be present in Baserow, but you do not yet have tabular data for the "may" case, you can update the `gatsby-source-baserow` section of `gatsby-config.js` to include sensible defaults for those fields so that they will be returned via your GraphQL calls: